Drill: Inventory ReportEstimated reading time: 8 minutes

-In this example, you will view drilling between reports using the same Inventory reports created during the Real World Inventory Walk-through .
-You will setup a drill between the Inventory by Category and Inventory by Detail pages of the workbook, then you will set up a hyperlink so the drill can be more intuitive to users.
+In this example, you will view drilling between reports using the same Inventory reports created during the Real World Inventory Walkthrough.
+You will set up a drill from the Inventory by Category tab to the Inventory by Detail tab of the workbook.
+You will also set up a hyperlink so the drill can be more intuitive to users.

 Unfreezing the Report

 Step 1: First, open the Inventory Report Template.
 This file has been prepared specifically for this exercise.
 Once opened, it should look like the screenshot below.

 Step 2: Now unfreeze the panes to access the report formulas.

 Setting up the Drill

 Step 1: Type =ReportDrill() into cell C5.
 Then, click the fx button to bring up the Function Wizard.

 Step 2: Now type InventoryByDetail!C4 into the ReportCellToRun argument to specify the range you want to navigate to.
 You will be skipping the ReportCodeToRun argument since that is only used for drilling to other workbooks in the Report Library.

 Step 3: Next use the TransferPairs argument to note which cell values in the source worksheet will be transferred to the target worksheet during the drill operation.
 To do this, use special functions to pair the source cells to the target cells.
 Type PairGroup(Pair()) in the TransferPairs argument to get it started.